Snappertwat/nr1-top/README.md

 ## Getting started

 First, ensure that you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [NPM](https://www.npmjs.com/get-npm) installed.
-If you're unsure whether you have one or both of them installed, run the following command(s) (If you have them installed these commands will return a version number, if not, the commands won't be recognized):
+If you're unsure whether you have one or both cdof them installed, run the following command(s) (If you have them installed these commands will return a version number, if not, the commands won't be recognized):

 ```bash
 git --version